youamar/frequential_analysis/README.md

 # Frequential Analysis
-This repository contains my homework for the teaching unit SECG4.
+This repository contains our homework for the teaching unit SECG4.

 ## Developers
 - 54915 - Yahya OUAMAR